 — We screen films from DCP and 16mm, and can accept most other common digital formats.

-— We are providing all films with captions/Subtitles for D/deaf and Hard of Hearing audiences (SDH), in the event captions/SDH are not already available.
+— We provide all films with descriptive captions/Subtitles for D/deaf and Hard of Hearing audiences (SDH), in the event captions/SDH are not already available.

 SELECTION AND PRINT TRAFFIC

-— All notifications of selection will be sent out in early March 2022 if not before.
+— All notifications of selection will be sent out in February 2023 if not before.

 — Final screening copies should be received by us within 4 weeks of notification.